Palestinians In Gaza Use Truce To Pick Through Rubble Of Homes

 “We hope the truce will continue and be permanent, not just four or five days.
 People cannot pay the cost of this war,” he said.

-At a U.N. agency centre in Khan Younis, people waited for cooking gas.
+At a UN agency centre in Khan Yunis, people waited for cooking gas.
 Supplies had begun running short weeks ago and many people were cooking food over open fires fuelled by scavenged wood salvaged from bomb sites.

-However, at the Rafah crossing with Egypt, trucks could be seen early on Saturday moving slowly over the border and into Gaza bringing fresh supplies.
+However, at the Rafah crossing with Egypt, trucks could be seen early yesterday moving slowly over the border and into Gaza bringing fresh supplies.

 Legal Disclaimer: